Mary Shaffner, Executive Director

 I am originally from Newton, MA.
 I hold a Bachelor’s degree in history from The College of William and Mary and a Master’s Degree in Curriculum and Instruction from The College of William and Mary School of Education.

-After graduating from the university, I moved to Washington D.C. where I have taught in the DC public school system for the past two years.
-I am a dual language teacher who provides instruction in English and Spanish.
+After graduating from the university, I moved to Washington, D.C., where I have taught for the last four years.

 I am passionate about helping students achieve an understanding of global citizenship and pushing students to participate in and lead movements for a cause in which they believe.
 I aim to show each student the capacity he or she has to change the world.

-Outside of school I enjoy traveling, reading, playing and watching sports, and painting.
-One of my goals in the upcoming years is to learn German.
+Outside of school I enjoy traveling, reading, playing and watching sports, and yoga.

 I am very excited for the DCI school year to begin and to meet all my future students.
 This year will be excellent!